 Lost Lilly: Traders daughter kidnapped, found, and the kidnappers corners – some were killed for their efforts in “unavoidable” violence in apprehending them.

 + Dozens of other escapades, that include finding buyers of goods, verifying the authenticity of things, detection of magical auras, verifying the mortal nature of visitors and business associates.
 He is known to pay a tribute to the Hall of the Brotherhood of Mizras in Correl… though a wizard, he seems to also be a advocate of swordplay.

-The duel with Alay made her realize that she had better find some long term allies.
+The duel with Alay in the last year made her realize that she had better find some long term allies.
 Being a total independent, without a guild, brotherhood, patron or master made her vulnerable.
 She might be even more so when and if her former master and his friends regain their freedom and fortunes.
 She has been lucky so far.
-She has spent years distracted by the minor adventures she takes to pay the bills and just recently re-deciphered the ciphers (it took years to figure it out without the key) for the illusionist items she gained from the auction of her former master.
-She summons her first familiar (a raven of course!).
+She has spent years distracted by the minor adventures she takes to pay the bills and just recently uncovered the ciphers for the illusionist items she gained from the auction of her former master.
+She is planning on summoning her first familiar (a raven of course!).
 She needs coin for spell ink, and to create a permanent place where she may study her arcane and dark patrons teachings.
 She has only managed to secure a secret hidey-hole for her equipment from Nathan – the proprietor of Three Jacks Inn where she frequently stays.
-He knows it’s magic and not to touch it, it’s in a special room he keeps most of his valuables in, beneath the cellar.
+He knows its magic and not to touch it, it’s in a special room he keeps most of his valuables in, beneath the cellar.
 Nathan and MayBug go way back, and trust is implicit.
 MayBug does the odd job for free for Nathan.

 Disadvantages from Back Story: